ScottGrun/Typemaster-Keyboard/README.md

 ### Useful resources

--   [Animate on Scroll Library](https://michalsnik.github.io/aos/) - I found this library that was exactly what I was looking for to easily integrate various animations into this project with little overhead.
+-   [Animate on Scroll Library](https://michalsnik.github.io/aos/) - I found this library was exactly what I was looking for to easily integrate various animations into this project with little overhead.

 ## Acknowledgments